Best Pleated & Scalloped Lampshades 2026: The Mushroom Shade Trend, Shopped

 Shop the guide

-Shop on Amazon →For a full-size living-room lamp — the kind that anchors a console table or flanks a sofa — you need real width, and this 17 in pleated empire delivers it without looking builder-basic.
-The warm eggshell tone is friendlier with cream, wood and terracotta rooms than stark white, and it arrives pre-assembled with its own harp and finial, so the swap takes two minutes.
-A 4.8-star rating over 700+ reviews is about as safe as lampshades get.
+- Springcrest Eggshell Pleated Large Empire Shade with Harp & Finial (17 in bottom) — For a full-size living-room lamp — the kind that anchors a console table or flanks a sofa — you need real width, and this 17 in pleated empire delivers it without looking builder-basic.

-Shop on Amazon →The scalloped edge is the pleated trend's sweeter cousin, and this set of two is the easiest way to do matching bedside lamps for the price of a single designer shade.
-The petal braid along the bottom edge gives it that hand-finished, slightly Parisian look, the bell shape flatters candlestick-style lamp bases, and harp holders are included.
-At roughly $17 a shade it's the value play of this entire list.
+- Scalloped Petal-Edge Bell Lamp Shades, White, Set of 2 (13 in bottom) — The scalloped edge is the pleated trend's sweeter cousin, and this set of two is the easiest way to do matching bedside lamps for the price of a single designer shade.

-Shop on Amazon →If you'd rather buy the whole look in one box, this little Threshold lamp is the trend in miniature: a woven rattan base topped with a snug pleated shade, sized for a bookshelf, entryway console or kitchen counter.
-It's exactly the rattan-plus-pleat pairing stylists keep using in 2026 shoots, and mini lamps like this are the secret to that layered, ambient 'no overhead lighting' glow.
+- Threshold Mini Rattan & Pleated Shade Table Lamp, Brown — If you'd rather buy the whole look in one box, this little Threshold lamp is the trend in miniature: a woven rattan base topped with a snug pleated shade, sized for a bookshelf, entryway console or kitchen counter.

 This guide rounds up six real, in-stock pleated and scalloped picks — replacement shades for lamps you already own, clip-on sets for chandeliers and sconces, and one irresistible mini lamp that comes with the look built in.